chipster/chipster-openshift/k3s/README.md

 ### Download the tools-bin package

 When you have checked that the Chipster itself works, you can start the tools-bin download.
+There are two ways to do it.
+This chapter shows the more automatic version, where you simply configure the tools-bin version and the deployment scripts will start a Kubernetes job to do the download.
+Alternatively, you could [mount a host directory](host-mount.md#tools-bin) and then do the download manually.

-Simply run the deployment again, but set the tools-bin version this time.
+To let the deployment scripts do the download, simply run the deployment again, but set the tools-bin version this time.
 Check the latest tools-bin version from the [file list](https://a3s.fi/swift/v1/AUTH_chipcld/chipster-tools-bin/).
 Don't worry if the latest tools-bin version there looks older than the latest Chipster version.
 It probably means only that the tools-bin package hasn't changed since that version.

 Set the tools-bin version in your `~/values.yaml`.